 Aeroprakt A22LS Foxbat - The Affordable Perfect Primary Trainer

-Leighnor Aircraft is the United States Southwest Dealer for the Aeroprakt line of very affordable yet high performance Light Sport Aircraft.
+Leighnor Aircraft LLC is the United States Southwest Dealer for the Aeroprakt line of very affordable yet high performance Light Sport Aircraft.
 We are based out of Prescott and Cottonwood Arizona.

 If you're looking for a rugged aircraft that's easy to handle, has amazing short field performance, yet is capable of cruising at 95+ knots, while (legally) carrying a good load - you've come to the right place!

 But first, here are six basic reasons to have a long hard look at an Aeroprakt A22LS: